 Your unique eight digit NI driver number.

 The new photocard licence has a black and white photo.
 This is because the laser technology used to burn the image onto the card producing a black and white photo is more secure.
-A colour photo will still need to be provided with your application to be stored on your driver record.
+You will still need to give a colour photo with your application to be stored on your driver record.

 Holder’s signature (7)

-This is digitally reproduced and burned into the photocard from the signature you provided on the application form.
+This is digitally reproduced and burned into the photocard from the signature you gave on the application form.

 Holder’s address (8)

-This shows the driver’s permanent address in Northern Ireland.
+This shows your permanent address in Northern Ireland.